chrisliebaer/salvage/README.md

 salvage will identify all volumes on the current Docker instance, that need to be backed up.
 It will then identify all containers attached to each volume and perform their configured *backup action* to prepare the volume for backup, ensuring data consistency.
-If multiple containers are sharing a common set of volumes and you would like to back them up all at the same time, `Tides` can be configured.
+If multiple containers are sharing a common set of volumes, and you would like to back them up all at the same time, `Tides` can be configured.
 A Tide tells salvage which volumes should be backup up at the same time.
-All affected containers of a Tide will have their *backup action* performed at the same time, to reduce potential down time.
+All affected containers of a Tide will have their *backup action* performed at the same time, to reduce potential downtime.

-While salvage takes care of orchestrating all backups, it does not actually backup any data.
+While salvage takes care of orchestrating all backups, it does not actually back up any data.
 It delegates this job to *Cranes*.
 A Crane is a Docker image, which implements the salvage Crane interface.
 After salvage has prepared all attached containers for backup, it instances a Crane to perform the actual backup. salvage will wait for the Crane to complete the backup, before reversing the performed *backup actions* on all containers, returning everything back to full operations.

-This design allows to backup volumes with most file-based backup solutions, while ensuring that these solution don't need to interface with docker directly.
+This design allows to back up volumes with most file-based backup solutions, while ensuring that these solution don't need to interface with docker directly.

 # Configuration